nosey-dewdrop/nosey-dewdrop/README.md

 📚 I read a lot.
 Really, a lot.
 I have a room for my books - a Damumya library.
 I like reading novels, philosophy. 📖 I lost my only chance of happiness in such a pragmatic world with idealistic soul :D (Cioran, Schopenhauer, Nietzsche, Kafka, Goethe, Camus recommended.
 Also Radiohead and Pink Floyd in lyrics.) 🌌

 💃🏻 I am 22 but I spent 8-9 years of my life fighting with cancer, taking chemos alone in my room only hoping to survive for tomorrow.
-So, until I got to the university I had no idea about how cruel, fake was the world I needed to intervene with for a degree. 🎵
+So, until I got to the university I had no idea about how cruel, fake was the world I used to dream!!! 🎵

 My favorite artists are Dostoevsky, Beethoven, Prokofiev, Shakespeare, Moliere, David Gilmour, Chopin. 💐 I love Pink Floyd, Radiohead, King Crimson, Led Zeppelin and many more bands.
 Also, I don't say such things to imprpess girls.
 People who want to impress girls imitate bohemian, absurd and bizarre people like us!!!!!! :=)